greggman/wgpu-matrix/README.md

 [`mat4.lookAt`](https://wgpu-matrix.org/docs/module-mat4.html#.lookAt)
 returns a matrix that makes an object look down the -Z axis.
 If you want a view matrix take its inverse.

+[`mat4.create`](https://wgpu-matrix.org/docs/module-mat4.html#.create) makes an all zero matrix if passed no parameters.
+If you want an identity matrix call `mat4.identity`

 ## Important!